getdunne/audio-effects/effects-new/README.md

    * *Pitch shifter*
    * *Robot-voice effect*

+In addition to these examples from the Reiss-McPherson text, I have added:

+ * **Miscellaneous additional effects** (Not part of the original R&M examples)
+   * *"Leslie" Rotary Speaker simulation*

 ## Notes on the Projucer
 The JUCE Projucer is a tremendously useful tool for generating new JUCE projects according to a consistent pattern.
 It uses code templates to generate "Processor" and "Editor" code files from scratch, but subsequently, you can edit and even rename these files, and the Projucer will leave them alone even if you re-open the *.jucer* file, make configuration changes, and re-save.